emberjs/rfcs/text/0000-Component-Manager-Bounds.md

 ### `elementHook` capability

 The primary way of introducing new functionality to the component manager is through capabilities.
-To allow custom component managers to announce that they support element related hooks, we will introduce a `elementHook` flag to the capabilities.
+To allow custom component managers to announce that they support element related hooks, we will introduce an `elementHook` flag to the capabilities.
 In doing so, bounds will be dispatched to a `didRenderLayout` method on the manager and `willDestroyLayout` will be called during destruction.

 ```js
 import { capabilities } from '@ember/component';